 Dogmatic with a splash of pedantic

-Instructor Sanibel Lazar's debut novel To Have and Have More will be published by 8th Note Press in April 2025.
+Sanibel Lazar's debut novel, To Have and Have More, will be published by 8th Note Press/Zandoin in April 2025.
 Her writing appears in NYmag, ELLE, Air Mail, Literary Hub, and more.
-She earned her MFA from The New School and was awarded a 2023 residency by the Kimmel Harding Nelson Center for the Arts.
-You can find Sanibel on TikTok here.
+She earned her MFA from The New School and is currently working on a satire about the New York media scene.
+You can find Sanibel on TikTok and Instagram.